LauraMansier/lauramansier.github.io/Pages/Publications.md

 **Peer-reviewed publications**

-Soon my first peer-reviewed publication can be found here.
+Soon my peer-reviewed publication can be found here.

 **Pre-prints**

-Almost finished.
+Soon my pre-prints can be found here.

 **Reports**